bhavinv821/Sell-Buy-Images/README.md

 I created this project as a part of Shopify challenge

-Tools and Technologies: Java SpringBoot, Hibernate, Mysql workbench
+Tools and Technologies: Java SpringBoot, Hibernate, MySQL Workbench

-Feature:
+Features:
 - Seller can upload image
-- Seller can also add other image relate information such as name, price, discount and Description
+- Seller can also add other image relate information such as Name, Price, Discount and Description
 - Seller can view list of all the uploaded images
-- Seller can delet or edit details
+- Seller can delete or edit image details

 Screenshots:
 ![image](https://user-images.githubusercontent.com/53208497/91324623-45c3fb00-e790-11ea-99be-40dd615296a3.png)